RedisBloom/RedisBloom/docs/docs/count-min-sketch.md

 ---
 title: Count-min sketch
 linkTitle: Count-min sketch
-description: Count-min sketch is a probabilistic data structure that allows you to count the number of times an item appears in a data stream.
+description: Count-min sketch is a probabilistic data structure that estimates the frequency of an element in a data stream.
 type: docs
 stack: true
 weight: 60